Medaxion/open_api_resources/README.md

-# open_api_resources
+Welcome to the github repository for the Medaxion Pulse Platform Open API.

-Medaxion Pulse Platform Open API
+All

-Please see the wiki: https://github.com/Medaxion/open_api_resources/wiki
+For information on consuming the Medaxion Pulse Platform Open API [please see the wiki](https://github.com/Medaxion/open_api_resources/wiki).